sarang-lvs/llama2-70B-Quant-Chainlit/README.md

-# Welcome to the Sustainability Chatbot! 🚀🤖
+# Welcome to the Sustainability Chatbot! 🤖🤖

 Hi there!
 This chatbot answers questions about Microsoft's Sustainability Report for FY 2022.
+This is a **PoC for building a chatbot using Open Source Large Language Model such as Llama2 70B (Quantized) on a CPU**.

 Original report here: [Microsoft 2022 Environmental Sustainability Report](https://aka.ms/SustainabilityReport2022)